Mechsoft-Limited/iniswap-document/help/faq.md

 ## When will you open more pools?

-New Pools are added to iniswap frequently.
+New Pools are added to Iniswap frequently.
 There will always be an announcement before the launch of new pools.

 Join the [announcements Telegram group](https://t.me/PancakeSwapAnn) to learn about new Pools as early as possible.